How to Use Machine Learning for Customer Segmentation

 Hrvoje Smolic

-The idea behind customer segmentation is to identify distinct groups, segments, or clusters of customers who are similar in some way and act differently from each other.
-Then, decision-makers can take appropriate steps to meet their needs.
+Customer segmentation identifies distinct groups, segments, or clusters of customers who are similar.
+Customer segmentation also identifies customer groups who act differently from each other.
+Once the customer segments are defined, decision-makers can take appropriate steps to meet their needs.
+A customer segmentation model helps you personalize your marketing towards defined customer segments.

-A one-size-fits-all approach to business will result in lower profits because of less engagement and lower click-through rates.
-It is intelligent to approach all your customers individually with a different campaign, product, email, ad, or product.
-After all, customers do have different needs.
-Customer segmentation is the solution to this problem.
+It is important to approach all your customers individually with a different campaign, product, email, ad, or product.
+Personalized customer experience is a priority.
+Customers do have different needs.
+Customer segmentation is the solution to this customer segmentation problem.

 How to Use Machine Learning for Customer Segmentation